-Appropriateness to time, place, and activity should determine dress, within the guidelines above.
+Appropiateness to time, place and activity should determine dress, within the guidelines above.
 Neat and clean street clothing is appropriate for most occasions.
 Dress-up clothing is appropriate for church and for chapel participation.
-Gym wear should be confined to the gym and swimsuits be worn only for swimming.
+Mini-skirts are not acceptable wear.
+Gym wear should be confined to the gym or approved athletic activities.
+Shorts are inappropriate for class, chapel, library, cafeteria, and the Administration building.
+Swimsuits shall not be worn on campus.
 Grubbies or work clothing are not acceptable for general campus wear and are restricted to the staff dining area in the cafeteria.

-The College reserves the right to establish special requirements for students who represent the College off-campus.
+The College reserves the right to establish special requirements for students who represent the College off campus.